salesforce/eslint-plugin-lwc/docs/rules/no-unknown-wire-adapters.md

 ## Disallow usage of unknown wire adapters (no-unknown-wire-adapters)

-This rule offers a way to restrict the usage of unexpected wire adapters.
-It can be used to ensure that all the LWC components wired properties are statically analyzable (for example for prefetching or offline purposes).
+This rule offers a way to restrict the usage of unknown wire adapters.
+It can be used to ensure that all wired properties are statically analyzable in order to support use cases such as prefetching and offline.

 ## Rule details